tylertitsworth/5th-age-srd/Classes/Rogue.md

 **Attack:** Dexterity + Level vs. AC

-**Hit:** WEAPON + Dexterity damage, aand your enemy is stuck until the start of your next turn.
+**Hit:** WEAPON + Dexterity damage, and your enemy is stuck until the start of your next turn.

 **Miss:** Damage equal to your level.